 Mums do not like to get dry.
 When their leaves are drooping, which can happen ridiculously quickly, they are way too dry.
 Try to water them before they get to that state.
 If you haven't re-potted your mum, which let's face it, lots of us (understandably) won't do, there are two ways to tell if it's dry.
 You can stick your finger, up to the second knuckle into the soil to see if it feels dry.
 However, sometimes this isn't even possible because the plant is so root-bound and the soil so hard.
 You can also try picking up the pot.
 If it's light, water and water deeply.
 You usually water plants until the water pours out the bottom, but with a pot bound mum, it's possible that the water will go around the roots, down the sides of the pot and out the bottom without the plant getting much water.
 Also, if you've let the plant dry out, the soil contracts and the same thing can happen.
 To avoid this, and to re-hydrate dry soil, put the mum pot in a bucket of water with a few inches of water and leave it to soak for a few hours.

 Don't forget it, because the plant can drown if you do.
 You can also fully submerge the pot in a bucket of water to re-hydrate the soil.
 Stick a skewer or a pencil in the soil at the top to make sure the water soaks in.

-We're not a big fan of deadheading.
-It's one of those tedious garden chores that almost as soon as you finish it, you have to start over again.
-We've found that if we deadhead while We're talking on the phone or listening to music with headphones, it makes it much more enjoyable.
-We even have gardening playlists.
+Deadheading is one of those tedious garden chores that almost as soon as you finish it, you have to start over again.
+Tip: It's much more enjoyable to do while talking on the phone or listening to music with headphones.
 Deadheading mums are worth the trouble though.
-They will look much better and chances are they will last longer.
+They will look much better when finished and chances are they will last longer!

 Choose a Strong Plant